funkyHat/listish/README.rst

 On top of non-indexable input it also adds indexability.

-Any iterable (or iterator) is supported:
+Any iterable (including iterators) is supported:

 .. code-block:: python